MH-limarco/DIVANet/README.md

               early_stopping=48,
               RAM=True)
 ```
->#### After the training is completed, the training process information and parameters will be recorded in:
+>#### ⚠️After the training is completed, the training process information and parameters will be recorded in:
 >divan_result/train/{yaml_name}-{id} (e.g: divan_result/train/resnet34-1)

 </details>